Standin' at the crossroad, baby,…, risin' sun goin' down I believe to my soul, now, poor Bob is sinkin' down Cross Road Blues - Robert Johnson (1936)

-Looking back , the reason for some of my own problems has been fairly obvious…
+Looking back, the reason for some of my problems has been relatively apparent…

 So maybe that’s why I shouldn’t wait too long before I start listening to God…?